circleci/circleci-docs/_docs/ssh-build.md

 ##### Ensure that you can authenticate with github

-Github makes it very easy to test that your keys are setup as expected.
+GitHub makes it very easy to test that your keys are setup as expected.
 Just run:

 ```